stylewarning/instructions/dec-vt.md

 The situation with the 'alt' key is pretty dire.
 Don't expect to be using it.

+For the VT520, the state of affairs is vastly superior.
+The VT520 supports some PS/2 keyboards, but requires configuration.
+I've found the IBM Model M `1391401` to work relatively well.
+On such a keyboard, to get into settings, type `<CAPSLOCK>+<PRINTSCREEN>`.

 # CONNECTING TO A MODERN COMPUTER

 I use an FDTI-drivered USB-to-serial cable, because the Mac has native